 Thanks to Bob and Mindy Christy for finding the photo of the Jeep at Irazú, and Will Martin for providing a scan of the photo, from his book So I Bought an Air Force. -- Derek Redmond

-See John F. Kennedy's visit to Costa Rica, in M606 Jeeps Escort JFK.
+See Willys Jeeps in Costa Rica, and M606 Jeeps Escort JFK.

 Also on CJ3B.info, see the volcano movie Dante's Peak.